Shaman King: Master of Spirits: General information

 Shaman King: Master of Spirits, much like the anime and manga it is based on, is centered on Yoh Asakura and his battles to become the Shaman King.

 The story within the game plays like a "Side story", referring to elements within the story of both the manga and anime while not conforming to any particular continuity.
 In it, Yoh's goal is to stop the Guardian of Demons from being resurrected by a gang of rogue shaman.

-The game itself, while not having fatal flaws, does have its critics in response to its simplicity and overuse of map exploration, a surprising lack and simplicity in the move set for Yoh and the lack of health pickups in the areas (Health can only be recovered by spending money to buy health items, finding/receiving them through spirit ability or making use of spirits with healing potential – Tokageroh, Mash and the Spirit of Fire).
+The game itself, while not having fatal flaws, does have its critics in response to its simplicity and overuse of map exploration, a surprising lack and simplicity in the move set for Yoh and the lack of health pickups in the areas (Health can only be recovered by spending money to buy health items, finding/receiving them through spirit ability or making use of spirits with healing potential – Tamegoroh, Mash and the Spirit of Fire).